mikeagun/staticimp/README.md

     - current transforms: slugify, md5, sha256
 - moderated comments
   - commits entries to new branch and creates merge request instead of commiting directly to target branch

-# Work In Progress

-staticimp is a work-in-progress.
-The basic features are stable, but thorough test code is still needed and there are some important features that I am still implementing.

-**Features still to implement**
-- thorough test code
-- logging
-- spam protection (probably reCAPTCHA)
-- github as a second backend
-- I might include a filesystem backend for easier configuration testing
-- specify allowed hosts for a backend

 # Building and Running staticimp